Marino Faliero: Governorships and ambassadorships

-With the Scaliger War looming, in May 1336 Faliero was member of a commission sent to supervise the defence of the former Caminesi lands annexed by Venice.
+With the Scaliger War looming, in May 1336, Faliero was a member of a commission sent to supervise the defence of the former Caminesi lands annexed by Venice.
 He then served as one of the two Venetian members (along with two Florentine ones) in the council assisting the anti-Scaliger alliance's captain-general, Pietro de' Rossi, until late autumn 1336.
 From 1 May 1337 to 28 February 1338 he served as podestà of Chioggia, immediately on the next day assuming his post as podestà of Padua, which had only recently been freed from Scaliger rule and was now a protectorate of Venice and Florence.
 Faliero held the post until February 1339, and during this time he cooperated with the city's lord, Ubertino I da Carrara, in a comprehensive overhaul of the Paduan statutes to secure the position of the new Carraresi regime and its ruling family.
 Among the reforms was a revision of the eligibility criteria for the Paduan Great Council that echoed Venice's own Serrata of 1297, by making membership more restrictive and founded on a hereditary basis.

 Elected as the first Venetian podestà of Treviso on 26 January 1339, Faliero took up his new post on 11 February, holding it until December of that year.
 During the next year he was a member of various commissions of 'wise men' (savi) on diverse issues, domestic as well as foreign, ranging from preparations in Dalmatia for a possible war with King Louis I of Hungary to an examination of usury practices, or supervising road construction in Venice.
 From May 1341 to January 1342 he served as podestà of Serravalle, followed by a second term as podestà of Chioggia from April 1342 to April 1343, although his actual tenure was shorter, since in March he was recalled to Venice for consultations.
-During the following months he played a role in resolving the legal disputes of the former Caminesi lords; acting as guarantor in an agreement between Gherardo V da Camino and Rizzardo VII da Camino and the Bishop of Ceneda, Faliero was rewarded by the former with ownership of the castle of Fregona.
+During the following months, he played a role in resolving the legal disputes of the former Caminesi lords; acting as guarantor in an agreement between Gherardo V da Camino and Rizzardo VII da Camino and the Bishop of Ceneda, Faliero was rewarded by the former with ownership of the castle of Fregona.
 In spring 1344 Faliero was sent as envoy, along with Andrea Corner, to Pope Clement VI in Avignon.
 The mission, to receive papal permission to trade with Alexandria—ruled by the Mamluk Sultanate and thus normally prohibited for Christian merchants (Note: In October 1308, Pope Clement V forbade all commerce with the Mamluks, a prohibition reinforced in 1312 when the Knights of Rhodes were commissioned to capture any Christian vessel violating the ban.
 Both Venice and Genoa stopped all publicly-funded expeditions to Mamluk ports, but private ventures to Egypt continued until prohibited by the Venetian government in 1324.)—was a success.
 During his absence, Faliero was elected again podestà of Chioggia, a post which was filled by his brother Ordelaffo until Marino returned from Avignon.
 He remained in this post till 1 May 1345.